ubicucsd/bootcamp_18_19/9_Phylogenetics.md

 ### Alignment

-The first step is to align the sequences.
-Because our sequences are all the same size, this is esentialy so that we can store our file's data in our program. **Use AlignIO to read in the data, and store it in a variable `aln`.
+The first step is to import the (already aligned) sequences int our program. **Use AlignIO to read in the data, and store it in a variable `aln`.
 Print `aln` to confirm this step worked correctly.**

 ### Distance Matrix